 The scope of countertrade is only related to the activation of sufficient amounts of up- and downward regulation to relieve the congestion at the border without further consideration of internal congestions.
-The countertrade and redispatch to relive internal congestions are conducted by TSOs in their daily balancing.
+The countertrade and redispatch to relieve internal congestions are conducted by TSOs in their daily balancing.

 As mentioned, the Joint Declaration states that Energinet and TenneT shall secure the minimum capacities in both directions, i.e. import and export.
-Currently, the dominant case is a countertrade of flow from DK1 to DE, where TenneT is responsible for providing up-ward regulation in their control area, and Energinet is obliged to secure down-ward regulation within their control area.
+Currently, the dominant case is a countertrade against flow from DK1 to DE, where TenneT is responsible for providing upward regulation in their control area, and Energinet is obliged to secure downward regulation within their control area.
 However, it is also likely that a flow from DE to DK1 will have to be countertraded, i.e. Energinet shall provide upward regulation and TenneT shall provide downward regulation.
 This would be the case, if either TenneT is not able to export electricity to Denmark, or if Energinet is not able to import the electricity from Germany due to internal congestions.
-Providing upward regulation is especially of great concern in Energinets control area, as upward regulation capacity is already bought each day to restore an unplanned outage of the largest element, i.e. interconnector, in the grid.
+Providing upward regulation is especially of great concern in Energinet's control area, as upward regulation capacity is already bought each day to restore an unplanned outage of the largest element, i.e. interconnector, in the grid.

-The amounts of countertrade needed since the start of implementation of minimum capacities have been increasing steadily in line with the increase in minimum capacities for the months July, August and September 2017 as shown in Table 1:.
+The amounts of countertrade needed since the start of implementation of minimum capacities have been increasing steadily in line with the increase in minimum capacities for the months July, August, September and October 2017 as shown in Table 2:

-July 2017 August 2017 September 2017

-Hours with countertrade 57 80 70

-MWh to be countertraded 3 4.537 11.541 14.622
+July 2017 August 2017 September 2017 October 2017 Hours with countertrade 57 80 70 355 MWh to be countertraded4 4.537 11.541 14.622 105.962

-Table 1: Overview of countertrade from Joint Declaration, July - September 2017.
+Table 2: Overview of countertrade from Joint Declaration, July - October 2017.

-3 MWh before Energinet performs mFRR imbalance netting.
+&lt;sup>4 MWh before Energinet performs mFRR imbalance netting.

-3. Possible markets and models to provide countertrade
+4. Possible markets and models to provide countertrade